 Need a few examples of how companies are using Big Data today?
 Mark Schaefer collected several case studies on the use and subsequent success of Big Data by some of the biggest companies in the world.
 British Airways, for example, combined data from their customer loyalty program with that of their customers’ online behavior.
 This combination helped the airline create more targeted, relevant offers for their customers, creating a more positive overall experience and improving brand loyalty.

 Schaefer also highlighted American Express, which put Big Data to work to predict customer loyalty.
 By analyzing historical transactions as well as 115 other variables, the financial giant uses predictive analytics to identify which accounts will close within the next four months.

 Once you’ve developed a familiarity with Big Data analytics basics, you can start implementing it in your organization.
 An easy place to start is making sure you know your business’ unique requirements.
 Big Data analytics tools offer a range of features including data mining, data processing, predictive analytics, fraud analysis, reporting features and much more.

 The Future of Big Data

-So that’s the past and present of Big Data, but what does the future hold?
-Gil Press from Forbes put together some predictions of what we should expect to see in 2018 and beyond.
+So that’s the past and present of the basics of Big Data, but what does the future hold?
+I-Scoop.eu has put together some predictions about where Big Data will be by 2020.

 How Will You Use Big Data?

-So now you’ve graduated from our crash course in Big Data, which means you know what it means and how it works.
-That means that the big question is: how will you use Big Data?
+So now you’ve graduated from our course on Big Data basics, which means you know what it means and how it works.
+That means the big question is: how will you use Big Data?
 You could use it like many companies do — identifying sales patterns, forecasting future demand, etc. But you just may find a use that nobody else has before.
 After all, there are practically no limits to what you can improve using Big Data.
 The only limit lies in how creative you can get with your analysis.